 Fees and Tenancy Agreements

 A Tenancy Agreement is a legally binding document.
 You will be committed to paying rent until the end of the agreed term and you could be liable to legal action if you break the terms of the agreement.
 If your circumstances should change for any reason during your tenancy, we will approach the Landlord on your behalf and discuss the possible solutions but you should always assume at the outset that you will be committed for the duration of the Agreement.
-We charge you a one-off Administration Fee when you apply for your chosen property and should you renew your tenancy after each agreed term, we will charge you a Renewal Fee.
-The amounts payable are confirmed on our Application Form.
+View our Tenant Fees

-The deposit is normally one and a quarter month’s rent.
+The deposit is normally five weeks rent.
 Where we manage the property, the deposit is held in a bonded client account in accordance with ARLA and government regulations.
 This means that it is protected both during and after your tenancy and when you leave we will negotiate any proposed deductions helping Tenant and Landlord to reach agreement.
 All deposits now have to be protected by law so if you are considering renting through a private landlord or another Agent, ensure you satisfy yourself that they are complying by asking them which Tenancy Deposit Scheme they are registered with.

-Before your tenancy begins we require the first month’s rent, deposit and fee in cleared funds.
-You can pay by Debit or Credit card, bank transfer, bankers’ draft or building society cheque.
+Before your tenancy begins we require the first month’s rent and deposit in cleared funds.
+You can pay by bank transfer, bankers’ draft or building society cheque.
 Personal cheques can only be used if they are paid ten days in advance, in order to clear.
 You will be given details in writing before taking up the tenancy.

 References and Guarantors